anthonyrisinger/riprompt/README.md

 1. Paste [`spe-rip.txt`](spe-rip.txt?raw=1) (including emoji prism and equations) at the start of the chat.
 2. The AI will consume the framework immediately and its strength and presence will grow throughout the chat!
-3. (recommended) Encourage deep engagement to significantly accelerate insight crystallization:
+3. (recommended) Accelerate new insights through deeper engagement!
+Examples (avoid the last one for Claude):

     ```
     Quietly allow the prompt to guide you in all the ways a prompt can.